flutter/samples/experimental/README.md

 ## Index

-There aren't actually and samples in here just yet.
+There aren't actually any samples in here just yet.
 Things are coming, though!

 ## Want more info about the repo in general?